o-psi/parrot/README.md

 `paru -Bi .` -- Build and install a PKGBUILD in the current directory.

-## IRC

-Paru now has an IRC. #paru on [Libera Chat](https://libera.chat/).
-Feel free to join for discussion and help with paru.

 ## Debugging

 Paru is not an official tool.
 If paru can't build a package, you should first check if makepkg can successfully build the package.
 If it can't, then you should report the issue to the maintainer.
-Otherwise, it is likely an issue with paru and should be reported here.
+Otherwise, it is likely an issue with parrot and should be reported here.